Principal bundles under reductive groups: Applications to principal bundles

-The properties of $I_H(K)$ proved in Section~\ref{s:unmin} thus imply corresponding properties for $I_{H,F}(P)$.
-In particular by Proposition~\ref{p:IHKscalext}, formation of $I_{H,G}(P)$ is compatible with finite extension of scalars and arbitrary extension of scalars when $X$ is quasi-compact, and by Corollary~\ref{c:IHKmin}, $I_{H,F}(P) \ne H^0_H(X,\sO_X)$ if and only if $\underline{\Iso}_F(P)$ is minimally reductive over $H$ for $H$ as in Theorem~\ref{t:main}.
+The properties of $I_H(K)$ proved in Section~\ref{s:unmin} thus imply corresponding properties for $I_{H,G}(P)$.
+In particular by Lemma~\ref{l:IHKscalext}, formation of $I_{H,G}(P)$ is compatible with finite extension of scalars, and arbitrary extension of scalars when $X$ is quasi-compact.
+If $H$ is as in Theorem~\ref{t:main} and $P$ has a $k$\nd point, then by Corollary~\ref{c:IHKmin} and Lemma~\ref{l:minbgpt}, $I_{H,G}(P) \ne H^0_H(X,\sO_X)$ if and only if $P$ has no principal $(H,G')$\nd subbundle for any reductive $k$\nd subgroup $G' \ne G$ of $G$.
+Similar results hold with $G$ replaced by a reductive groupoid $F$ over $\overline{k}$, and $P \times^G_k -$ replaced by $P \times^F_{\overline{k}} -$.

-Using Lemmas~\ref{l:unreppt}, \ref{l:unrepgpd}, \ref{l:minbgpt} and \ref{l:minbggpd}, we obtain analogues for principal bundles of Corollaries~\ref{c:minscalext} and \ref{c:unscalext}.
+Using Lemmas~\ref{l:cohreppt}\ref{i:unreppt}, \ref{l:cohrepgpd}\ref{i:unrepgpd}, \ref{l:minbgpt} and \ref{l:minbggpd}, we obtain analogues for principal bundles of Corollaries~\ref{c:minscalext} and \ref{c:unscalext}.